-Pay to Participate Fee - A \$50 fee will be assessed for each sport and for the musical, with a \$250 per family maximum unless the student is eligible for free and reduced lunch.
+Pay to Participate Fee - A \$50 fee will be assessed for each sport and for the school musical, with a \$250/per family maximum unless the student is eligible for free and reduced lunch.
 Students who qualify for free and reduced lunch will have the Pay to Participate fees waived.

-In order for the student athlete or play participant to be eligible to participate, the fee must be turned in to the Athletic Office/High School Office within one week of starting practice.
-If a student drops out of the athletic program or play, his/her money is not refundable.
-If cut from the program/play, the fee is refundable.
+In order for the student athlete or play participant to be eligible to participate, the fee must be submitted to the Athletic Office/High School Office within one week of starting practice.
+If a student drops out of an athletic program or play, his/her money is not refundable.
+If not selected for an athletic program/play, the fee is refundable.

-Random Drug Testing - When a student registers to participate in athletics or extra-curricular activities, he/she will be subject to the District's Random Drug Testing Policy.
+Random Drug Testing - When a student registers to participate in athletics, extra-curricular activities, or for a parking permit, he/she will be subject to the District's Random Drug Testing Policy.

+ATHLETICS

-ATHLETICS STANDARDS FOR ATHLETIC ELIGIBILITY
+STANDARDS FOR ATHLETIC ELIGIBILITY